mkristian/jbundler/Readme.md

 ## update ##

-update of a single artifact is not possible (yet). but to update the whole set of artifactsjust delete the lockfile *Mvnfile.lock*
+update of a single artifact is not possible (yet). but to update the whole set of artifacts just delete the lockfile *Mvnfile.lock*